Handyman or contractor? Get to know which one to hire

 Find the right person for the job

-Once you’ve determined whether you need a handyman or a contractor, you can use the Airtasker platform to hire someone with the experience and expertise.
+Now that it's clear which one you should hire for your home improvement project, it's time to set things in motion.
+You can use the Airtasker platform to hire someone with experience and expertise.
 It’s as easy as posting a task, getting matched with dozens of local Taskers who provide free quotes, then hiring the best one!

 Frequently asked questions